+- 13. Does your agency have an information governance framework?

 - 1 Yes

 - 2 Partial in the process of developing one

 - 3 No

-[Only display Q15-16 if respondent's agency has an information governance framework: Q14=1]
+[Only display Q14-15 if respondent's agency has an information governance framework: Q13=1]

-- 15. Has your agency's information governance framework been developed, or reviewed and updated, since 1 January 2021? - 1 Yes [Please enter the year it was developed, or most recently reviewed and updated] - 2 No - 16.
+- 14. Has your agency's information governance framework been developed, or reviewed and updated since 1 January 2021? - 1 Yes [What year was this framework developed, or most recently reviewed and updated] i.
+2021 ii 2022 - 2 No - 15.
 Does your agency's information governance framework cover: - 1 All information assets records, information and data - 2 Records and information only

-- 17. Does your agency have an active information governance committee (or similar mechanism) with responsibility for oversight of enterprise-wide information management?
-The committee should include broad representation from stakeholders across the agency (legal, regulatory, risk, and business) and cover the governance of all information assets. - 1 Yes the committee, or similar mechanism, regularly meets and makes decisions on enterprise-wide information management issues (includes all types of information assets) - 2 Partial a records and information governance committee or similar mechanism operates regularly (excludes data) - Partial a data governance committee or similar mechanism operates regularly (covers data only) - 4 No my agency does not have an information governance committee or similar mechanism [Please go to question 19] - 18.
-Have the responsibilities of your information governance committee (or similar mechanism) been created, or reviewed and updated since 1 January 2021?

-- 2 No

-- 19. Does your agency have a Chief Information Governance Officer (CIGO), or similar role, which establishes and maintains an enterprise-wide culture for an accountable and business-focused information management environment?

-- 1 Yes

-- 2 No [Please go to question 23]

-- 20. Does your agency's CIGO, or similar role, cover oversight of all information assets records, information and data?
+- 16. Does your agency have an active information governance committee (or similar mechanism) with responsibility for oversight of enterprise-wide information management?
+The committee should include broad representation from stakeholders across the agency (legal, regulatory, risk, and business) and cover the governance of all information assets.
+[Please select all that apply] - 1 Yes the committee, or similar mechanism, makes decisions on enterprise-wide information management issues (includes all types of information assets) [This option is exclusive cannot be selected with other options] - 2 Partial a records and information governance committee or similar mechanism makes decisions on enterprise-wide information management for records and information (excludes data) - 3 Partial a data governance committee or similar mechanism makes decisions on enterprise-wide data management (covers data only) [If this is the only option selected, please go to question 18] - 4 No my agency does not have an active information governance committee or similar mechanism [This option is exclusive cannot be selected with other options] [Please go to question 18] - 17.
+Have the responsibilities of your information governance committee (or similar mechanism) been created, or reviewed and updated since 1 January 2021? - 1 Yes [What year were these responsibilities created, or most recently reviewed and updated] i.
+2021 ii 2022 - 2 No - 18.
+Does your agency have a Chief Information Governance Officer (CIGO), or similar role, which establishes and maintains an enterprise-wide culture for an accountable and business-focused information management environment? - 1 Yes - 2 No [Please go to question 22] - 19.
+Does your agency's CIGO, or similar role, cover oversight of all information assets records, information and data?
+[Please select all that apply] - Yes the CIGO, or similar role, has oversight of all types of information assets [This option is exclusive cannot be selected with other options] - 2 Partial the CIGO, or similar role, has oversight of records and information (excludes data) - 3 Partial a Chief Data Officer, or similar role, has oversight of data (covers data only) [If this is the only option selected, please go to question 22]

-- 1 Yes

-- 2 No

-- 21. Is your agency's CIGO, or similar role, at a senior executive level?

-- 1 Yes

-- 2 No

-- 22. Have the responsibilities of your agency's CIGO, or similar role, been developed, or reviewed and updated, since 1 January 2021?

-- Yes [Please enter the year it was created, or most recently reviewed and updated]